-In the summer of 1941, legendary British Prime Minister Winston Churchill shook hands with my favorite Canadian veteran, whose name is Winston Churchill Parker.
+In the summer of 1941, legendary British Prime Minister Winston Churchill shook hands with my favorite Canadian veteran, Winston Churchill Parker.
 Then the two had a little chat.

 “After my parents emigrated from Britain to Calgary, Canada, in the early 20th century, they made a great effort to keep in touch with the family they’d left behind.
-Before my brother, sister and I were old enough to write letters, we’d draw pictures and scribble as small children do, and Mom would send them to England with her Christmas letters,” says the 101-year-old retired Alberta rancher and community leader.
+Before my brother, sister and I were old enough to write letters, we’d draw pictures and scribble as small children do, and Mom would send them to England with her Christmas letters,” the 101-year-old retired Alberta rancher and community leader told me in 2019.

 “Then, when we got older and could write letters, we did so.
 One of the family members we wrote to was my dad’s brother, who was Prime Minister Churchill’s personal chauffeur.”